xingdali/cv/index.md

 Seattle, WA
 ```
 _Software Development Engineer_<br>
-- Build automated monitoring/failover system for detecting availability issues, such as presence of ads, audio/video signal loss, progression of streaming, etc, for live content in Prime Video.
+- Build and maintain a large-scale automated monitoring/failover system for detecting availability issues, such as presence of ads, audio/video signal loss, progression of streaming, etc, for both live events and 24/7 live linear streams in Prime Video.
-- Build automated system for orchestrating live streaming infrastrature deployments.
+- Develop automated system for orchestrating the lifecycle of infrastratures for ingesting, encoding, packaging live streaming signal.
+- Build tools and dashboards providing deep operational visibility into automated systems, supporting rapid triage, troubleshooting, and mitigation of playback and stream issues.
+- Drove continuous process improvements to enhance the reliability, latency, and quality of live streaming experiences.

 ### **Orka Labs Inc.** `2021.3 - 2021.7`